 Come join us as we host one of our most adventurous tours of the year.
-We’ve specifically designed this tour to give you the best opportunity to not only explore the less visited sights of the east coast but to also grant you a glimpse of everyday life in the DPRK.
-This tour will also cover the massive celebrations that’ll take place for the 70th anniversary of their National Day that’ll include mass dancing, fireworks and a possible military parade taking place in Kim Il Sung Square!
+We’ve specifically designed this tour to give you the best opportunity to not only explore the less-visited sights of the east coast but to also grant you a glimpse of everyday life in the DPRK.
+This tour will also cover the celebrations that’ll take place for their National Day that’ll include mass dancing and fireworks!

-The tour will first take you to Hamhung city, the second largest city of the DPRK.
-Here we’ll explore the east coast’s largest fertiliser factory and some of the heritage sights surrounding the outskirts.
-During our visit to Hamhung we’ll stay at the Majon resort with a gorgeous beach located at the foot of our own private villas.
+Now we move deeper into the unseen parts.
+We’ll make our way to Hamhung city, the second-largest city of the DPRK.
+Here we’ll explore the east coast’s largest fertilizer factory and some of the heritage sights surrounding the outskirts.
+During our visit to Hamhung, we’ll stay at the Majon resort with a gorgeous beach located at the foot of our own private villas.

 Onwards we’ll drop down to Wonsan city, the most famous beach city of North Korea.
 Here we’ll be able to mingle with the locals on the beach, play beach sports, swim and try some of our favourite soft-serve ice cream in the country.